-Section 15364 of the CEQA Guidelines (14 CCR 15000 et seq.) defines feasibility as -eapable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, legal, social, and technological factors."
+Section 15364 of the CEQA Guidelines (14 CCR 15000 et seq.) defines feasibility as "capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, legal, social, and technological factors."

 In addition, Section 15126.6(f) of the CEQA Guidelines (14 CCR 15000 et seq.) requires that the lead agency consider site suitability, economic viability, availability of infrastructure, general plan consistency, other regulatory limitations, jurisdictional boundaries, and the proponent's control over alternative sites in determining the range of alternatives to be evaluated to provide a clear basis for choice among options by the decision makers and the public.
-Similarly, NEPA guidelines require the consideration of a reasonable range of alternatives, defined as alternatives that are practical or feasible from a technical and economic standpoint (40 CFR 1502.14).
+Similarly, NEPA guidelines regulations require the consideration of a reasonable range of alternatives, which has been defined as alternatives that are practical or feasible from a technical and economic standpoint, and that make common sense (40 CFR 1502.14; CEQ's 40 Most Asked Questions).

-Feasibility can include several components:
+Feasibility can include several components including but not limited to the following:

-- Technical Feasibility: Is the alternative feasible from a technological perspective, considering the construction, operation, and maintenance? - Legal and Regulatory Feasibility: Does the alternative involve lands that have legal protections or regulatory restrictions that may prohibit or substantially limit the feasibility of permitting a new natural gas storage reservoir and associated facilities?
+- Technical Feasibility: Is the alternative feasible from a technological perspective, considering the construction, operation, and maintenance? - Legal and Regulatory Feasibility: Does the alternative involve lands that have legal protections or regulatory restrictions that may prohibit or substantially limit the feasibility of permitting a new electrical substation natural gas storage reservoir and associated facilities?